nuros-linux/design/night/README.md

-# NurOS Iconpack Night - Design System
+# DeltaDesign Concept Night - Design System

 ## Design
 The main concept of NurOS Iconpack Night is based on the following principles: